Ordnance Handling aboard USS America (LHA 6)

 |0

-This work, Ordnance Handling aboard USS America (LHA 6) [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ordnance Handling aboard USS America (LHA 6) [Image 5 of 5], by SN Kenneth Melseth, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.